hazelcast/charts/README.md

 The available list of charts can be found in the [stable](stable) directory.

-please note that if `hazelcast-enterprise` chart is used, hazelcast enterprise licens key must be passed to the helm chart as below.
+Please note that if `hazelcast-enterprise` chart is used, hazelcast enterprise licens key must be passed to the helm chart as below.
 You can contact sales@hazelcast.com for a trial license key.

 ```
 helm install --set hazelcast.licenseKey=$HAZELCAST_ENTERPRISE_LICENSE_KEY hazelcast/hazelcast-enterprise